 Below is a menu of materials that may be used to provide information about the plan and its components; the development process; why this process is relevant to the region's residents; and information about how, when, and why stakeholders should get involved.
-All materials will be written in easy-to-understand terms with limited jargon, and provided in Spanish or other languages/formats as needed.
-Materials will be distributed via a range of channels, including electronically (email and website); at presentations, meetings, and events; at community locations (libraries, recreation centers, senior centers, and stores); and in the media (both social media and traditional media, including notices and advertisements).
+All materials will be written in easy-to-understand terms with limited jargon and provided in Spanish or other languages/formats as needed.
+Materials will be distributed via a range of channels, including electronically (email and website); at in-person and virtual presentations, meetings, and events; at community locations (libraries, recreation centers, senior centers, and stores); and in the media (both social media and traditional media, including notices and advertisements).
 Materials will be updated as needed throughout the process.

 - Project fact sheet: Basic information about the Regional Plan, its components, purpose, timeline, and information about how to get involved.
-(Translated into Spanish, with translation to other languages available upon request.) - Project brochure: Engaging images, a summary of opportunities for public involvement, key messages, and basic information about the Regional Plan and its timeline.
-(Translated into Spanish, with translation to other languages available upon request.) - Multimedia presentation: An interactive and engaging presentation for speakers bureau opportunities, intended to explain and draw people into the planning process, encouraging individuals and organizations to get involved. - QuickGuide: A brief document outlining the Regional Plan's goals, objectives, planning investments, and implementation strategy.
+(Translated into Spanish, with translation to other languages available upon request, and available online.) - Project brochure: Engaging images, a summary of opportunities for public involvement, key messages, and basic information about the Regional Plan and its timeline.
+(Translated into Spanish, with translation to other languages available upon request, and available online.) - Multimedia presentation: An interactive and engaging presentation for speakers bureau opportunities, intended to explain and draw people into the planning process, encouraging individuals and organizations to get involved. - QuickGuide: A brief document outlining the Regional Plan's goals, objectives, planning investments, and implementation strategy.
 A graphics heavy document providing a brief summary of the contents of the Regional Plan that is reader friendly and available in both English and Spanish. - Public notices: Notices for public meetings and opportunities for public comment published via a variety media outlets, advertisements, and printed materials targeting all segments of the region's population. - Frequently Asked Questions: Addressing the most common questions about the plan and its components. - Phone line and email address: A dedicated phone line and email account, providing easy methods for the public to make comments and ask questions.

-2.4.3 Face-to-Face Interactions
+2.4.3 In-person and Virtual Interactions

-Public involvement efforts can be used to create opportunities for SANDAG to interact directly with stakeholders in a variety of formats.
+Public involvement efforts can be used to create opportunities for SANDAG to interact directly with stakeholders in a variety of formats, either in-person or virtually.
 Translation services will be provided as needed for presentations, public workshops, and events.
-Face-to-face public outreach opportunities include:
+Public outreach opportunities include: